COVID-19 financial relief for individuals, community & businesses

 Learn more about how to apply.

-Pinellas CARES is now offering expanded grant funding for Pinellas-based businesses most affected by the pandemic.
-In general, this includes businesses that were required to shut down or whose customers were required to shut down or stop doing business.
+Grants up to $10,000 for Pinellas-based businesses most affected by the pandemic: generally, those that were required to shut down or whose customers were required to shut down or stop doing business.

 For the community: Support for nonprofits that provide critical services & investments in countywide COVID-19 response.